SENSOR DDS® Technology Applied to Leach Pad in Gold Mine

 • Ore

 SENSOR DDS® MIT Arc Testing survey was completed in 27 days on this site.
-The client repaired located damage which were tested again afterwards.
-Sensor then has issued a report including official certificate of geomembrane integrity of the Leach Pad.
+The client repaired located damage which was tested again afterwards.
+Sensor then issued a report including an official certificate of geomembrane integrity of the Leach Pad.

 Examples of detected and located damage at Leach Pad project